outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 Just two lines!
 FROM imports the base image on which we will create the new layer.
 If we do not want any base image, use the special null image *scratch*.

-Usually, in the end of image, *CMD* or *ENTRYPOINT* instruction sets commands and arguments.
+Usually, in the end of image, [exec form or sh (/bin/sh) form](https://www.cnblogs.com/sparkdev/p/8461576.html) instruction sets commands and arguments. *docker container inspect* show the default commands and arguments.
 For example, *nginx* image has `CMD ["nginx", "-g", "daemon off;"]`.
 We can pass custom commands and arguments when invoking *docker run*.
+Apart from the difference between *exec* form and *sh* form, there are command instructions like [RUN, ENTRYPOINT and CMD](http://goinbigdata.com/docker-run-vs-cmd-vs-entrypoint/).
+ENTRYPOINT configures a container that will run as an executable in that we can pass explicit arguments when running the container, making it looks like a normal command.
+The RUN instruction prefers the *sh* form while ENTRYPOINT and CMD prefer the *exec* form.

 Now we build the image: